Khorosheve

-Khorosheve (Хорошеве, Хорошево) is an urban-type settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
+Khorosheve (Хорошеве, Хорошево) is a rural settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
 It is located on the right bank of the Udy, in the drainage basin of the Don, south of the city of Kharkiv.
 Khorosheve belongs to Bezliudivka settlement hromada, one of the hromadas of Ukraine.
 Population:

+Until 26 January 2024, Khorosheve was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Khorosheve became a rural settlement.

 Economy

 Transportation

 Zhykhor railway station is located in Khorosheve, on the railway connecting Kharkiv and Sloviansk via Izium.
 Local passenger trains stop at the station.

 The settlement has road access to Highway M18 connecting Kharkiv with Dnipro and Zaporizhzhia.